deepak/easy_rails_money/README.md

     is dependent on the database adapter
     being used, which sucks. can test on other database adapters
     or handle a generic error
+13. add typecast for currency column
+    right now, it is always a string
+    do we want a Money::Currency object back?
+    not decided
+    see currency_persistence_spec.rb